 PARCEL OF LAND: A contiguous quantity of land in the possession of, owned by, or recorded as the property of the same owner or person.

+PERIOD OF ADMINISTRATIVE CONTROL: the period which the person who filed the association’s governing documents or the person’s successor in interest retains authority to:

+appoint or remove members of the association’s board of directors; or

+exercise power or authority assigned to the association under the association’s governing documents.

 PERSON: Any individual, corporation, partnership, firm, or association of individuals, registered in the state of Utah, however styled or designated.

 PLANNING COMMISSION: The Duchesne City planning commission.

 PLAT: A map or depiction of a subdivision, showing thereon the division of a tract or parcel of land into lots, streets and alleys or other divisions and dedications.

+PUBLIC LANDSCAPING IMPROVEMENT: landscaping that an applicant is required to install to comply with published installation and inspection specifications for public improvements that:

+will be dedicated to and maintained by the municipality; or

+are associated with and proximate to trail improvements that connect to planned or existing public infrastructure.

+PUBLIC SAFETY AUTHORITY: Duchesne County Sheriff’s Office.

+REVIEW CYCLE: the occurrence of the applicant’s submittal of a complete subdivision application; the municipality’s review of that subdivision application; the municipality’s response to that subdivision application; and the applicant’s reply to the municipality’s response that addresses each of the municipality’s required modifications or requests for additional information.

 PROTECTION STRIP: A strip of land bordering both the boundary of a subdivision and a street within the subdivision for the purpose of controlling the access of property owners abutting the subdivision to the street.